Management (MGMT)

 MGMT 4325.
 Family Business Management.
 3 Hours.

-Students are provided an overview of family business, including an exploration of factors contributing to economic success, family harmony, and business continuity, and they explore the challenges and opportunities facing individuals and families involved in family business relationships.
-Some of the specific topics may include the family system, culture, entrepreneurial influences, conflict and negotiation, career planning, ethics, governance, succession and strategic planning, professional support relationships, and survival skills as a son or daughter in a family business.
+Students identify the nature of family business, including an exploration of factors contributing to economic success, family harmony, and business continuity.
+Students explore the challenges and opportunities facing individuals and families involved in family business relationships.
+Topics may include the family system, culture, entrepreneurial influences, conflict and negotiation, career planning, ethics, governance, succession and strategic planning, professional support relationships, and survival skills as a second or third generation member in a family business.

 MGMT 4327.
 Corporate Entrepreneurship.
 3 Hours.